Shah Begum (wife of Jahangir): Family

-Manbhawati Bai, known popularly as Maan Bai, was the daughter of Raja Bhagwant Das, the ruler of Amer.
-She was the granddaughter of Raja Bharmal and sister of Raja Man Singh and Raja Madho Singh.
-Furthermore, she was also a niece of Mariam-uz-Zamani who eventually became her mother-in-law as well.
-This would make her a maternal cousin of her husband, Prince Salim.
-Her marriage to Prince Salim was arranged by her aunt and mother-in-law Empress Mariam-uz-Zamani.
+Manbhawati Bai, known popularly as Man Bai, was the daughter of Raja Bhagwant Das, the ruler of Amer.
+She was sister of Raja Madho Das.
+Furthermore, Mariam-uz-Zamani became her mother-in-law as well.

 Marriage

 At age fifteen, Salim was betrothed to his cousin, Rajkumari Man Bai.
-This marriage was fixed by the mother of Prince Salim, Empress Mariam-uz-Zamani.
+This marriage was fixed by the mother of Prince Salim, Mariam-uz-Zamani.
 Akbarnaama quotes, "Rajah Bhagwan Das Kacchwaha, who held high office and who had lofty lineage and abilities, had a daughter whose purity adorned her high extraction and who was endowed with beauty and graces, and that it was the wish of her family that she should be united to the prince."
 Akbar readily agreed to this match expressing that the bride belonged to the family having a "fine genetic pool".
 She was widely known for her beauty, high ideals, and principles.

 The marriage settlement was fixed at two crore tankas.
 Akbar himself, accompanied by all his nobles numerous and diverse golden vessels set with precious stones, utensils of gold and silver, and all sorts of riches, the quantity of which is beyond all computation.
 The imperial nobles were presented with Persian, Turkish, and Arabian horses, with golden saddles.
-Along with the bride, were given several male and female slaves, of Indian, Abyssinian, and Circassian origin.
+Along with the bride, they were given several male and female slaves, of Indian, Abyssinian, and Circassian origin.
 As the Imperial procession returned along highways covered with rare and choice cloth, the Emperor scattered over the bridal litter, gold, and jewels in careless profusion.
-To honour her household which was the abode of the highest-ranking nobles of the Mughal court and was the paternal household of the chief consort of Akbar and mother of Prince Salim, Mariam-uz-Zamani, Akbar and Salim themselves carried the palanquin of the bride on their shoulders for some distance.
+To honour her household which was the abode of the highest-ranking nobles of the Mughal court and was the native household of the chief consort of Akbar and mother of Prince Salim, Mariam-uz-Zamani, Akbar and Salim themselves carried the palanquin of the bride on their shoulders for some distance.
+The gifts given by Mariam Zamani to the bride and bride-groom were valued at twelve lakh rupees.